A simple guide to Canada's federal election

 BBC A stylised BBC image shows Canada's parliament building atop a Canadian flagBBC

-When is the Canadian federal election?
+When is the next Canadian federal election?

 Who could be prime minister?

 In the Canadian federal election - as in the UK's general election - voters do not cast a ballot directly for a prime minister.
-Instead, it is the leader of the party with the majority of members of parliament (MPs) who becomes PM.

 Four main parties will contest the next election - the Liberals, the Conservatives, the New Democrats (NDP) and the Bloc Quebecois.

-The Green Party hold two seats.
+The Green Party held two seats.

 During the latter stages of Trudeau's premiership, opinion polls consistently showed the Conservatives with a strong lead.